 So today, India looses the first test on South African Tours by 25 runs and an inning.
-The team with record holding players and a team who is a probable winner in the forthcoming World Cup lost so badly.
-Although winning and loosing is a part of game but easily one who is a follower can identify the main reason was the team could not get a hand on to the bouncy wickets.
-They arrived South Africa just a couple of days ago and did not play any practice match and were straight away into business.
-In investment decisions also one need to do the homework.
+The team with record-holding players and a team who is a probable winner in the forthcoming World Cup lost so badly.
+Although winning and loosing is a part of the game but easily one who is a follower can identify the main reason was the team could not get a hand on to the bouncy wickets.
+They arrived in South Africa just a couple of days ago and did not play any practice match and were straight away into business.
+In investment decisions also needs to do the homework.
 You need to analyze the track and do some basic research.
 This analysis can be done in two ways:

-Bottom up Analysis: it consists of analyzing the individual company.
-First you identify a potential company and than do a fundamental research of this stock.
-You check the earnings, there consistency, cash flow, growth prospectus, reviews of balance sheet and P&L account.
+Bottom-up Analysis: it consists of analyzing the individual company.
+First, you identify a potential company and then do fundamental research of this stock.
+You check the earnings, there consistency, cash flow, growth prospectus, reviews of the balance sheet, and P&L account.
 The aim of this research is to discover the value hidden in the stock of the stock.
-If a stock at 100 is still trading at 100 a year after even though reporting a earning rise of 30 percent means that the stock has value which is still to be unlocked.
+If a stock at 100 is still trading at 100 a year after even though reporting an earning rise of 30 percent means that the stock has value which is still to be unlocked.

-Top down Analysis: Here the analyst targets trends of a sector or an industry.
-For eg we all can sense that there is lot of thrust on the agricultural sector.
+Top-down Analysis: Here the analyst targets trends of a sector or an industry.
+For eg we all can sense that there is a lot of thrust on the agricultural sector.
 Even the government is encouraging the agri-industry hence it opens an idea that agricultural and allied industry can be expected to grow in coming years.
 Once you zeroed down a sector you try to get the leading players or the companies in this sector.
-After this the basic checks as mentioned in the bottom up analysis should be done.
+After this, the basic checks as mentioned in the bottom-up analysis should be done.

-In analysis one should always keep this thing in mind that: A brilliant analysis done on a wrong stock would not give you a brilliant result.
-So, if you are a beginner, start with big names for instance, start doing these analysis for companies figuring in BSE 100 index.
+In analysis, one should always keep this thing in mind that: A brilliant analysis done on the wrong stock would not give you a brilliant result.
+So, if you are a beginner, start with big names, for instance, start doing this analysis for companies figuring in BSE 100 index.

-Market is a very busy and a happening place.
+The market is a very busy and happening place.
 It runs on information.
-Good news or a bad news can change the stock price without considering a strong positively analyzed stock.
+Good news or bad news can change the stock price without considering a strong positively analyzed stock.
 So tracking the market momentum is very important.
-The change in price of a share is guided by a basic principal which says that- All assets which are attracting money will keep on getting money till they get expensive (overbought) and assets which lose price will keep on loosing till they bottom out (oversold).
+The change in the price of a share is guided by a basic principle which says that- All assets which are attracting money will keep on getting money till they get expensive (overbought) and assets which lose price will keep on loosing till they bottom out (oversold).